-- The county education sector envisioned a globally competitive education, training and innovation for sustainable development of the county of Homa Bay.
-Through resources allocated for the sector over the MTEF period 2013/14-2015/16, the County Government has been able to recruit through the Public Service Board 1,270 ECDE teachers; drastically reduce the teacher-child ratio in the county's ECDE centres; deploy newly recruited ECDE teachers to all the 908 ECDE centers; improve the enrollment of ECDE pupils to 76,607 recording a near-50 percentage increase; support the establishment of Tom Mboya University College and supply clean water to 7000 ECDE pupils across the county, in partnership with the Life Straw Project based in the US.
-In terms of infrastructure, the County Government of Homa Bay has been able to construct to completion 23No.
-ECDE classrooms, 3No.single workshops in Ober, Kotora and Sylas Mbani VTCs; 4No.twin workshops at Magungu, Siala, Otange and Lambwe VTCs; 1No.boys hostel at Sero VTC as well as 2No.new classrooms at Rani VTC. - 173.
-The most pressing priorities under the sector is to provide resources for Subsidized Vocational Training Tuition (SVTT); increase allocation for bursary and improve targeting of beneficiaries; purchase teaching/learning tools and equipment; construct more workshops in selected VTCs across the 8 sub counties; and construct more classrooms in selected VTCs across the sub counties. - 174.
+- Over the MTEF period 2013/14-2015/16, through the Public Service Board the department has been able to recruit 1,270 ECDE teachers; drastically reducing the teacherchild ratio in the county's ECDE centres; improve the enrollment of ECDE pupils to 76,607 recording a near-50 percentage increase; support the establishment of Tom Mboya University College and supplied 850 water purifiers to ensure clean water to 22,000 ECDE pupils across the county, in partnership with the Life Straw and Vestagard Project based in the US.
+The Sector has also issued bursary worth 100,000 million to need students of the county, 40 million in FY2013/14 40 and 60 million in FY2015/16.
+In terms of infrastructure, the Sector has been able to construct to completion 23No.
+ECDE classrooms, 2 innovation centres at Homa bay and Mbita.
+1No.boys hostel at Sero VTC as well as 2No. new classrooms at Rang'i VTC and 1No. workshop at Kotora VTC.
+The Sector has purchased and supplied to 5 VTCs (Sindo, Sibuor, Jwelu, St. Annes and Kosele VTCs) tools and Equipment worth Ksh.
+1.5 million.
+Education Effect in conjunction with the department has constructed 33 new classrooms, and rehabilitated 7 others in Kasgunga and Gembe Wards.
+The same partnership has fully equipped 41 classrooms with furniture and Teaching /Learning materials in the two wards.
+The Sector has also collaborated with UNICEF to build and equip 1 model ECDE centre at Arunda ECDE Centre.
+Another partnership with Kenya Italian Development Programme(KIDDP) has led to the supply of tools and equipment to 3 Vocational Training Centres namely; Waondo, Nyagwethe and Mfangano.
+The same partnership has also sponsored instructors for various courses at KTTC.
+In partnership with the Ministry of Education Science and Technology the Sector supplied tools and equipment to Homa Bay and Oriwo VTCs.
+On the same note a partnership with Stichting Gred Gereedschap from Netherlands saw the supply of tools and equipment to Oriwo, Jwelu, Sibuor and Omiro VTCs. - 185.
+The most pressing priorities under the sector is to provide resources for Subsidized Vocational Training Tuition (SVTT); increase allocation for bursary and improve targeting of beneficiaries; purchase teaching/learning tools and equipment; construct more workshops in selected VTCs across the 8 sub counties; and construct more classrooms in selected VTCs across the sub counties. - 186.
 For 2017/18 going forward, the sector will apply itself to improving the quality of delivery and infrastructure facilities for ECDE learning and vocational training.
-To strengthen the standards in all institutions, the sector will invest in centers of excellence and training institution for ECD teachers; establishment and improvement of vocational training centers; strengthening of the County Bursaries and Scholarships Fund; establishment and improvement of ECD centers and provision of learning materials, tools and equipment to ECDE and vocational training centers. - 175.
-To implement this, the Sector has been allocated KSh.
-569.2 million, KSh.
-586.8 million and KSh.
-609.1 million for the financial years 2017/18, 2018/19 and 2019/20 respectively.
+To strengthen the standards in all institutions, the sector will invest in centers of excellence and training institution for ECD teachers; establishment and improvement of vocational training centers; strengthening of the County Bursaries and Scholarships Fund; establishment and improvement of ECD centers and provision of learning materials, tools and equipment to ECDE and vocational training centers.

+187. To implement this, the Sector has been allocated KSh.
+557.2 million, KSh.
+573.4 million and KSh.
+594.1 million for the financial years 2017/18, 2018/19 and 2019/20 respectively.
 Recurrent expenditure allocation for the FYs 2017/18, 2018/19 and 2019/20 is KSh.
 467.2 million, KSh.
 479.6 million and KSh.
 494.1 respectively.
-The development allocations for the same period are KSh.102 million, KSh.
-107.3 million, and KSh.
-114.9 million respectively.
+The development allocations for the same period are KSh.90 million, KSh.
+93.9 million, and KSh.
+99.9 million respectively.